home - Electricity

 • Suitable for wet cleaning.

-For a large kitchen, choose textured and embossed coatings.
+For a large kitchen, select textured and embossed coatings.
 A small room accommodates a fine-grained coating well.
-Any colors - there are about 2 thousand shades in total.
-Choose depending on the kitchen design.
+Any colors - in total there are about 2 thousand shades.
+Choose depending on the kitchen design solution.

 Focus on the size of the room - in small spaces, bright saturated colors look overly aggressive.